 The ICE – Otay building is located less than a half mile from the Otay Mesa Land Port of Entry.
 Out of six LPOEs in California, this border crossing is second in terms of total border-crossing volume and is the busiest truck crossing on the California/Mexico border.
 The building is well-appointed and is fitted with specialized security features for federal tenants executing highly important national security functions.

-This 180,481-square-foot, built-to-suit property was developed for the Internal Revenue Service with special emphasis on secure operations.
+This 180,481-square-foot, build-to-suit property was developed for the Internal Revenue Service with special emphasis on secure operations.
 It is fully card key accessed and there are surveillance cameras throughout the interior and exterior of the building, including the attached six-level parking structure.
 This property has achieved Energy Star Certification.

 Additional building features include a full-service employee cafeteria complete with an outdoor courtyard, multi-media conference rooms throughout the building, several large training rooms, and extensive information technology infrastructure.
 With nearly 1,400 employees working in multiple shifts, the IRS – Fresno building is in use from 5am through 1am during the workweek.